Rhoxio/AdjectiveGame/README.md

 **The entire point of this system is to have me get out of the way and let others devise their own strategies.** It's a lot more fun that way.
 I am a HUGE fan of Dark Souls, and I feel like their model for character 'growth' is about as complete and enthralling as it gets.
 It is a little harder to get in to initially, but once you understand the mechanics past basic speculation, it opens metaphorical doors as far as creativity and balance go.

-__I am not even considering balance issues at the moment.
-I am simply going to code the mechanics and worry about balance if I get enough people playing.__

 ## Combat

 Combat is the entire reason that this game exists in the first place.
 I am planning on modeling it after a fairly traditional JRPG with multiplayer functionality.